K-Rintaro/IQSIRON/README.md

 ## Usage
 1. If you want use HEIC pictures, you need to convert to jpg.
 (Recommend libheif)

-2. Detect character by OCR.
+2. Detect character with OCR.
 That code is included in main.py

    And the result is defined by "text".

-Option1: You can translate the result by Google Translation.
+Option1: You can translate the result with Google Translation.
 That code is included in translate.py.

 Option2: You can check the degree of similarity between the result and text file that you prepared.
 That code is included in similarity.py